-“Do not go by revelation or tradition, do not go by rumour, or the sacred scriptures, do not go by hearsay or mere logic, do not go by bias towards a notion or by another person’s seeming ability and do not go by the idea “He is our teacher”.
+“Do not go by revelation or tradition, do not go by rumor, or the sacred scriptures, do not go by hearsay or mere logic, do not go by a bias towards a notion or by another person’s seeming ability and do not go by the idea “He is our teacher”.

 The idea of the Buddha exceeds divine power; you are in charge of your own destiny.

-The idea of pure land can achieve the ideal of human rights; foster the state of equality.
+The idea of pure land can achieve the ideal of human rights; foster a state of equality.

 If you can enjoy the Buddha’s teachings, you can resolve things.